 Learn more about happy employees here: A Work/Life Balance and Why it Matters.

 Plant some new ideas

 Don’t ever discount the importance of a good houseplant.
 A paper published in the Journal of Experimental Psychology found that workspaces were enriched by simply having plants in the office.
 The same research found that plants in the office improved employees’ memory retention substantially.
 Employees were 15% more productive.

 With just a few small changes, these office tweaks can make your employees more satisfied and more productive.
 The happier the employee, the more inclined they are to stay.
-A workspace that encourages holistic health and satisfaction is bound to help your recruiting efforts.
+Being in a workspace that encourages holistic health and satisfaction will certainly help your recruiting efforts.